 Depending on the purpose, corporate apparel can be business-focused or lifestyle-focused.
 Business apparel is perfect for trade shows and employee uniforms.
 This style shows off the personality and professionalism of your company.
 Business apparel usually includes traditional styles of clothing, like collared shirts and jackets.

-Lifestyle apparel is one of our 3 corporate trends to watch in 2017.
-Employees want casual clothing that fit into their lifestyles.
+Lifestyle apparel is one of the top branded apparel trends to watch for.
+Employees want casual clothing that fits into their lifestyles.
 T-shirts and hooded sweatshirts are both examples of everyday fashion.
 Giving employees lifestyle apparel is also great for your company because it shows off your name and logo each time your employee wears the item outside of the office.

 4. Employee Appreciation Gifts

 Where would your company be without great employees?
 Appreciation gifts and incentives can be for special occasions, holidays, or rewards.
 These are the gifts that will make your employees feel special.

 69% of employees would work harder if they felt their efforts were better appreciated.
 Don't let your employees' hard work go unrecognized.
 Gifts and incentives are an important part of your promo products budget because employees are an important part of your business.

 Who is equally important as your internal team?
 Repeat and loyal customers.
 Focusing on customer retention is a smart business strategy that can actually increase company revenue by 25 to 95 percent.